Nude Tuesday: Production

 The film's script was originally developed in English.
 During a phone call to Ballantyne, Jackie van Beek suggested that the film be in a gibberish, to tie in to the film's theme of miscommunication.
 The film was rehearsed in English based on van Beek's script, and performed in the fictional gibberish language of Zǿbftąņlik.
 It was shot in two locations: Auckland and the Queenstown-Lakes District of the South Island, at the Wonderland Lodge in Makarora and Cardrona.

 Zǿbftąņlik is a spontaneous language created by Wellington voice coach Perry Piercy.
 While not a constructed language, Piercy created phonic rules inspired by Nordic languages, as she felt that it was important that all actors in the film appeared to be speaking the same language.
 Piercy developed the language alongside four of the actors of the film, using Fitzmaurice Voicework techniques, to make the actors feel comfortable improvising sounds in the new language.
 While most words are improvised, some words in Zǿbftąņlik have a set meaning, including "tula" (thank you) and "vilm" (please).
 Clement's character Bjorg Rasmussen occasionally uses English language phrases.

 After the film was shot and edited, subtitles were added by British comedian Julia Davis.
 Davis worked on the subtitles over a three-month period, having never read the original screenplay.
 Davis' subtitles greatly differed from Ballantyne and van Beek's original script.
-An additional set of subtitles was created by Malaysian comedian Ronny Chieng and Australian comedian Celia Pacquola.
-The New Zealand, United Kingdom releases of the film feature Davis' subtitles, while most other territories will receive the Chieng and Pacquola version.
+A different set of subtitles was created by Malaysian comedian Ronny Chieng and Australian comedian Celia Pacquola.
+The New Zealand and United Kingdom releases of the film feature Davis' subtitles, while most other territories use the Chieng and Pacquola version.
 In Australia, the Sydney Film Festival release used Davis' subtitles, while its debut on streaming services will use Chieng and Pacquola's.